-Sarwar A. Kashmeri is Adjunct Professor at Norwich University; senior fellow with the Atlantic Council’s Brent Scowcroft Center on International Security, and a fellow with the Foreign Policy Association.
+Sarwar A. Kashmeri is Adjunct Professor at Norwich University and a fellow with the Foreign Policy Association.
 He is an author, current affairs commentator, and a strategic communications advisor to international companies.
 He is recognized on both sides of the Atlantic as a specialist and commentator on U.S.-European relations.

 Kashmeri’s latest book is NATO 2.0: Reboot or Delete?
 His previous one was America and Europe after 9/11 and Iraq: the Great Divide. both draw on his experience as a transatlantic businessman, original research, and on private conversations with American and European leaders.
 Palgrave Macmillan selected Kashmeri to write the chapter on the future of the United States-European relationship for The Impact of 9/11 on Politics and War: The Day That Changed Everything?